Forest-Economics-Goettingen/optimLanduse/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Looking at the performances of this multi-criterial farm reveals, which indicators restrict the result.
+Looking at the performances of this multi-functional farm reveals, which indicators restrict the result.
 Here, the indicators 1 (financial stability), 3 (investment costs) and 8 (meeting household needs) are very close to each other.
 It can be followed that the portfolio is